WinVector/replyr/README.md

 -   Basic summary info: `replyr_nrow`, `replyr_dim`, and `replyr_summary`.
 -   Random row sampling (like `dplyr::sample_n`, but working with more service providers).
 Some of this functionality is provided by `replyr_filter` and `replyr_inTest`.
 -   Emulating [The Split-Apply-Combine Strategy](https://www.jstatsoft.org/article/view/v040i01), which is the purpose `gapply`, `replyr_split`, and `replyr_bind_rows`.
+-   Emulating `tidyr` gather/spread (or pivoting and anti-pivoting).
 -   Patching around differences in `dplyr` services providers (and documenting the reasons for the patches).
 -   Making use of "parameterized names" much easier (that is: writing code does not know the name of the column it is expected to work over, but instead takes the column name from a user supplied variable).
-Note: this functionality is now imported from `wrapr`.
--   Emulating `tidyr` `gather`/`spread` (or pivoting and anti-pivoting, but using interfaces similar to the `cdata` package).

 Additional desired capabilities of interest include:

--   `cumsum`, ranking, or row numbering (interestingly enough if you have row numbering you can implement cumulative sum in log-n rounds using joins to implement pointer chasing/jumping ideas, but that is unlikely to be practical, `lag` is enough to generate next pointers, which can be boosted to row-numberings).
+-   `cumsum` or row numbering (interestingly enough if you have row numbering you can implement cumulative sum in log-n rounds using joins to implement pointer chasing/jumping ideas, but that is unlikely to be practical, `lag` is enough to generate next pointers, which can be boosted to row-numberings).
 -   Inserting random values (or even better random unique values) in a remote column.
 Most service providers have a pseudo-random source you can use.
--   `choice` function (picking up to `k` from each group arbitrarily).
--   Window functions (pick min/max example from each group).
--   `dfapply` like `lapply` bind all results together into a single `data.frame`.
--   `dflatten` like flatten recursive- but stop at `data.frame`s, turns arbitrarily nested lists into a single `data.frame`.

 Conclusion
 ----------